 What is Civil Litigation?

 Civil litigation is the process of resolving non-criminal disputes through the judicial system.
-Unlike criminal cases, which involve government prosecution and potential imprisonment, civil cases typically focus on monetary compensation or legal remedies.
+Unlike Criminal cases, which involve government prosecution and potential imprisonment, civil cases typically focus on monetary compensation or legal remedies.
 Civil litigation may arise from contract disputes, property conflicts, personal injury claims, or business disagreements.

 In a civil lawsuit, one party, known as the plaintiff, initiates legal action against another party, called the defendant, to resolve the dispute.
 Civil litigation may involve negotiations, mediation, or arbitration, but it ultimately leads to a trial if the parties cannot reach a settlement.